gajus/eslint-plugin-flowtype/README.md

           a: number | string | boolean,
           b: (param: string) => number,
         }

-// Message: Expected type annotations to be in ascending order. "x" should be before "z".
+// Message: Expected type annotations to be in ascending order. "x" must be before "z".
-// Message: Expected type annotations to be in ascending order. "a" should be before "c".
+// Message: Expected type annotations to be in ascending order. "a" must be before "c".

         type FooType = {